 (a) The shaping of calcium wave signaling in multi-cellular networks of endothelial cells by the connection topologies of the networks leading to functions such as signal spectral filtering or signal propagation/arrest or signal gating,

-- To synergistically integrate the fields of multicellular signaling, engineered multicellular topologies, and fault tolerant cellular communication systems to develop novel theoretical and experimental methods to advance understanding and control of calcium signaling in engineered networks of endothelial cells, and
+- To synergistically integrate the fields of multicellular signaling, engineered multicellular topologies, and fault tolerant cellular communication systems to develop novel theoretical and experimental methods to advance the understanding and control of calcium signaling in engineered networks of endothelial cells;

-- To shed light on the poorly understood phenomenon of cross-level interactions in complex and dynamic multicellular structures and
+- To shed light on the poorly understood phenomenon of cross-level interactions in complex and dynamic multicellular structures;

 Financial support is currently provided by the McDonnell Foundation.